 Stretch the pizza dough, pressing it on the tray until you reach all the edges.
 Be sure the dough is the same thickness and try to keep the edges a bit thicker to create a crispy crust.

-Place in a preheated oven on the bottom rack closest to the burner for 20-25 minutes or until the bottom of the pizza is golden brown and crispy.
+Place in a 350 to 400 degree preheated oven on the bottom rack closest to the burner for about 15 to 20 minutes or so until the bottom of the pizza starts to look golden brown and crispy.

 homemade pizza dough (yields one thin crust round pizza)